collectiveaccess/ProvidenceDocs/_source/providence/developer/config_displays.rst

       </bundlePlacements>
     </display>

-Displays are configured similarly to user interfaces in that they require defined bundles.
+Displays are configured similarly to user interfaces in that they require defined `bundles <file:///Users/charlotteposever/Documents/ca_manual/providence/user/reference/glossaries/Bundles.html>`_.
 However, the syntax is slightly different; the table as well as the element code must be specified:

 .. code-block:: php